ruhlanrzayev/masin.az/README.md

 # Turbo.az Clone - Car Buying & Selling Website (Frontend Only)

 This project is a **Turbo.az clone**, a frontend-only web application that replicates the interface of Azerbaijan's leading car marketplace.
-It allows users to browse, search, and list cars with a visually appealing and responsive design.
+It allows users to browse, search, and list cars with a visually appealing.

 ## Features